ccmeyer/printing-platform/Documentation/assembly_description.md

 1. Connect the gripper attachment to the Dobot

-2. 3D print and attach the 3D printed gripper adapters, shown in **Figure 2**, to the end effector.
+2. 3D print the two different gripper adapters for both the refuel and printing side.
+Attach the gripper adapters, shown in **Figure 2**, to the end effector.

 <p align="center">
   <img src="../Images/Gripper_attachment.png?raw=true" width="350" title="Gripper attachments">